Miscellaneous

 Remembering Our Fallen Heroes on Memorial Day

 Memorial Day originated in the nineteenth century as a day to remember the U.S. soldiers who gave their lives in the American Civil War by decorating their graves with flowers.
 It is the day Americans remember the military men and women who died while serving our country.
 It is a day when people decorate the graves of our fallen military heroes.
-Memorial Day this year is May 29, 2023.
+Memorial Day this year is May 27, 2024.

-From World War I to today more than 40 million Americans have served in the U.S. military.
+From World War I to today, more than 40 million Americans have served in the U.S. military.
 Over 1,136,000 people were wounded in combat and 660,000 gave their lives for our country.

 Hymn to the Fallen

-John Williams’ beautiful song “Hymn to the Fallen” plays as the video visits cemeteries around the world were Americans who made the ultimate sacrifice fighting for freedom are buried.
+John Williams’ beautiful song “Hymn to the Fallen” plays as the video visits cemeteries around the world where Americans who made the ultimate sacrifice fighting for freedom are buried.
 The video also tells how many Americans are buried at each cemetery.

 Duty, Honor Country